jameskarr/hammerTime/README.md

 ## Lessons Learned:

-This applications offered valuable insight working directly with a client and tailoring solutions to specific business needs.
+Creating this application provided valuable insights by working directly with a client, gaining experience in deadline management, and tailoring solutions to specific business needs with routine feedback.